-Each year AllianzGI U.S., the Program's investment adviser, will recommend to the Council the asset allocations and specific Underlying Funds for each Investment Portfolio for the upcoming year.
-The Council may revise the percentage allocations and/or the Underlying Funds of any Investment Portfolio based on the recommendations of AllianzGI U.S. or the Program Manager or other factors it deems appropriate, at any time.
+Each year AllianzGI U.S., through the Program Manager, will recommend to the Council the asset allocations and specific Underlying Funds for each Investment Portfolio for the upcoming year.
+The Council may revise the percentage allocations and/or the Underlying Funds of any Investment Portfolio based on the recommendations of AllianzGI U.S. or the Program Manager or other factors it deems appropriate.